 View over Funnigur, Faroe Islands | © Lars Schneider

 It’s important to Lars that his images offer something to the viewer and that they can connect to something within the frame that inspires or moves them.
-Whether he’s shooting beautiful landscapes in rough weather conditions, chasing the light, or whether it’s a portrait or action/sports scene, Lars is driven to pushing himself creatively and do something different.
+Whether he’s capturing beautiful landscapes in rough weather conditions, chasing the light, or shooting a portrait or action/sports scene, Lars is driven to pushing himself creatively and do something different.

 Near Trollstigen, Norway | © Lars Schneider

 “Of course, these days it is hard to shoot something different than what is out there already – unless if you create artificial scenes with striking or unusual lighting.
 Sometimes it feels like everything has already been shot, in the best light, with the most beautiful model and so on.
 But it’s important to keep trying to be different, as it shows you have not given up on creativity.”